RudolphRiedel/FT800-FT813/README.md

 RVT70UQFNWC0x https://riverdi.com/product/rvt70uqfnwc0x/

 The examples in the "example_projects" drawer are for use with AtmelStudio7.
 For Arduino I am using the plugin from www.visualmicro.com .

-The platform the code is compiled for is automatically detected thru compiler flags in FT8_config.c / FT8_config.h.
-These are the only files that should need editing to customize the library to your needs.
+The platform the code is compiled for is automatically detected thru compiler flags in FT8_config.h.
+This is the only files that should need editing to customize the library to your needs.
+Note: there also used to be a file FT8_config.c but it is obsolete now.

 Choose between FT80x/FT81x by enabling/disabling the FT8_81X_ENABLE define.